shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 ## 6. Scene: ersie works on cuffs instead of census

+Ersie and Muddy went to Ersie’s workshop.

+“Told you we’d be back in a muddy!”
+Muddy smiled.
+“So, how long is this going to take?”

+“I’m not sure yet.”
+Ersie looked thoughtfully out the window.

+“Ersie?”

+“Muddy, I need you to do the census.”

+“Oh, that’s easy.
+Be back in a muddy!”
+Muddy dashed out the door.

+“Ok, let’s see…” Ersie examined the cuffs.

+[change all references to these “cuffs” to “bracers”]

+The cuffs were identical silver rings big enough to fit a tiger’s wrists.
+Each had a slot for half a hoof clipping, and a second, sliding slot for the other hoof clipping.
+The hoof clipping the owner had was still inside the slot, broken in half.
+And moving the sliding slot made the hoof clipping hole or halved again.

+That’s strange.
+Once broken, the transformation made by the hoof clippings is undone.
+So why is this bracer specifically designed to make hoof clipping pieces touch?

+Muddy dashed into the workshop.
+“I’m back.”

+“Muddy?
+Done already?
+But you just left!”

+“About that… I was hoping you could help me?
+Or we could do it together?
+I’m not great at… I don’t know what I’m doing.”

+“You just count everyone in the village.”

+“You mean like 1, 2, 3?”

+“Yep!”

+Mudrich stared blankly at Ersie.

+“Are you scared because it involves math?”

+Mudrich growled and turned away.
+“No, I’m just… bored.”

+“Look, if you do this, I can get these bracers done for you faster, and you can get your hammer back faster.
+Right?”

+Mudrich let her head flop over onto Ersie’s work table.
+“Yeah, I guess you’re right.”

+[have ersie also describe estimation?]

+“Maybe you’d like some tips?
+Here’s what you do.
+You start at one end of the village, and make your way to the other end.
+Maybe take a break when you get to our bedroom.”

+Muddy drooled on the work table.

+“And you don’t have to count *every*one, you can just estimate.”

+“Esta, mate?”

+“Yeah.
+Estimate.
+You count up all the people in one building, and then you count all the buildings of a similar size, and then multiply them together.”

+Muddy stared at the bracer.

+“Does that make sense?”

+Muddy stared into space.

+“Muddy?”

+[have Lemilay or Wryonin call her stupid earlier]

+After a pause, Muddy said, “Ersie, am I stupid?”

+“What?
+Why would you think that?”

+“The cats we fought yesterday called me a ‘dumb mutt’.”

+“Pffft, you’re going to listen to them?”

+“But then Wryonin said it too.”

+“Oh.”

+Mudrich licked the bracer.

+“Hey.
+You’re not dumb, Muddy.”
+Ersie licked her forehead.
+“You’re smart in your own way.”

+“Really?”

+“Yeah, I would’ve never figured out what these bracers do without you, or the drums.
+It takes a lot of smarts to figure that out.”

+“Thanks, Ersie.”

+“And you know what?
+You’re smart enough to figure out how to do the census.
+I know you are!”

+“I don’t know…”

+“You can do it, because you’re Muddy, the smartest wolf I know, and even if you don’t know how to do it, you’ll find a way to make it work!”

+“Yeah!
+I will find a way!”
+Muddy jumped up and rushed to the door.

+“You got this, Muddy!”

+“Be back in an ersie!”
+She ran out.

+Ersatzica turned her attention to the bracers.
+They had a leather strap in them that she could very easily adjust.

 ## 7. Scene: Lemilay catches ersie disobeying, tattles on her

 ## 8. Scene: Awoomoon locks up Ersie’s workshop, posts a guard in frront